Source: Courtesy of Wikimedia Commons

-But Angers’s greatest success was unquestionably Les révélations du crime ou Cambray et ses complices, published at Quebec in 1837, in which he reconstructs the climate of terror created at Quebec between 1832 and 1834 by a group of brigands who were hiding out at nearby Cap-Rouge under the leadership of Charles Cambray (actually Charles Chambers*), a timber merchant of Quebec and the brother of Robert Chambers, a future mayor of the city.
-This fictional account about the crimes of the “Chambers gang,” a work some wrongly consider to be the first French Canadian novel, remains according to Professor David M. Hayne “one of the most readable and widely circulated books of the first half of the 19th century in Canada.”
-Republished in 1867, 1880, and again in 1969, it was serialized in at least three newspapers and was translated into English in 1867 as The Canadian brigands; an intensely exciting story of crime in Quebec, thirty years ago!
+But Angers’s greatest success was unquestionably Les révélations du crime ou Cambray et ses complices, published at Quebec in 1837, in which he reconstructs the climate of terror created in that city between 1832 and 1834 by a group of brigands who were hiding out at nearby Cap-Rouge under the leadership of Charles Cambray (actually Charles Chambers), a timber merchant of Quebec and the brother of Robert Chambers, a future mayor of the city.
+This fictional account about the crimes of the “Chambers gang,” a work some wrongly consider to be the first French Canadian novel, remains, according to Professor David M. Hayne, “one of the most readable and widely circulated books of the first half of the 19th century in Canada.”
+Republished in 1867, in 1880, and again in 1969, it was serialized in at least three newspapers and was translated into English in 1867 as The Canadian brigands; an intensely exciting story of crime in Quebec, thirty years ago!

 Although he had a brilliant career in law, François-Réal Angers is little known.
 The brief, scattered obituaries contain errors concerning his writings and the date of his death.
 When he died on 27 March 1860, an anonymous reporter for Le Canadien wrote that “the bar was losing . . . its foremost lawyer [and] its most distinguished speaker; Canadian literature, one of its finest ornaments; the country, an ardent and devoted patriot.”
-One of the sons born of his first marriage, Auguste-Réal*, had a distinguished political career, and in 1887 became lieutenant governor of Quebec.
+One of his children, Auguste-Réal*, had a distinguished political career, and in 1887 became lieutenant governor of Quebec.

 ANQ-Q, CE1-1, 23 nov.
 1853, 31 mars 1860; ZQ6, 4 avril 1842.
 Le Séminaire de Québec: documents et biographies, Honorius Provost, édit.
 (Québec, 1964).
 Le Canadien, 28, 30 mars 1860.
 DOLQ, 1: 578–79, 655–56.
 Réginald Hamel et al., Dictionnaire pratique des auteurs québécois (Montréal, 1976).
 Morgan, Bibliotheca Canadensis, 10.
 P.-G. Roy, Les avocats de la région de Québec.
 Wallace, Macmillan dict.
 Alphonse Désilets, “Les fondateurs de l’Institut canadien,” Rev. de l’univ.
 Laval (Québec), 2 (1947–48): 708–12.
 P.-G. Roy, “La bande de Chambers,” Cahiers des Dix, 3 (1938): 89–113.